squaresLab/security-repair-benchmarks/README.md

 How does Darjeeling obtain coverage?
 ....................................

-Darjeeling recompiles the program with the appropriate :code:`--coverage` flags to allow line-level coverage to be collected via :code:`gcov`.
+Darjeeling recompiles the program with the appropriate `--coverage` flags to allow line-level coverage to be collected via `gcov`.
-(More specifically, we use :code:`gcovr` under the hood to make life a little easier.)
+(More specifically, we use `gcovr` under the hood to make life a little easier.)
-A problem with this approach is that if the program abruptly terminates (i.e., crashes), coverage information will not be flushed to disk (:code:`.gcda` files).
+A problem with this approach is that if the program abruptly terminates (i.e., crashes), coverage information will not be flushed to disk (`.gcda` files).
 This causes coverage to be incomplete or missing for essentially every program in this benchmark.

 To workaround that limitation, Darjeeling injects instrumentation, shown below, into the top of the program under repair to cause it to flush coverage information before terminating.
-Darjeeling uses the information provided by :code:`coverage-files` to determine which files should be instrumented.
+Darjeeling uses the information provided by `coverage-files` to determine which files should be instrumented.

 .. code:: c